 Back pain; cough; diarrhea, dizziness; flu-like symptoms (eg, headache, muscle or joint aches, tiredness).

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the hands, eyes, mouth, face, lips, throat, or tongue; unusual hoarseness); decreased urination; irregular heartbeat; seizures; stomach pain; symptoms of kidney problems (eg, not able to pass urine, change in how much urine is passed, blood in the urine, a big weight gain); symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; severe or persistent nausea, stomach pain, or loss of appetite); symptoms of low blood pressure (eg, fainting, severe dizziness, light-headedness); vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the hands, eyes, mouth, face, lips, throat, or tongue; unusual hoarseness); irregular heartbeat; seizures; stomach pain; symptoms of kidney problems (eg, not able to pass urine, change in how much urine is passed, blood in the urine, a big weight gain); symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; severe or persistent nausea, stomach pain, or loss of appetite); symptoms of low blood pressure (eg, fainting, severe dizziness or light-headedness); vomiting.